Tungnghuu/OOP-Arkanoid-Project/README.md

 ### References
 - Inspired by the classic **Arkanoid** game
 - Developed using Java and OOP principles
-- Helped of ChatGPT (generated pictures and help us understand concept of OOP)
+- Help of ChatGPT (generated pictures and help us understand concept of OOP)